BUTANE-Smart-Chain/Butane-docs/docs/develop/frontend/index.md

 - Leverage Keplr, Metamask, Ledger, WalletConnect and more with Evmos.
 The latest wallets are located [here](./../../../use/wallet).

-- Head over to our [Evmos Client Integrations](./../../develop/tools/client-integrations) to leverage our Typescript or Python libraries.
+- Head over to our [Butane Client Integrations](./../../develop/tools/client-integrations) to leverage our Typescript or Python libraries.